-- Claim a credit advance on Form 7200 — do this before you pay employees, then reconcile it on Form 941 when you file your quarterly return.
+- Claim a credit advance on Form 7200, then reconcile it on Form 941 when you file your quarterly return.

 - Claim the refundable credit on your Form 941 to recover any payroll taxes already paid in the quarter.

-Read what the IRS has to say about the Employee Retention Credit.
+Read what the IRS has to say about this credit.

 3. Payroll Tax Postponement

-If you have employees on your payroll, you can delay paying your share of their Social Security contributions.
+If you have employees on your payroll, you can delay paying your share of their Social Security contributions for the period March 27, 2020 through December 31, 2020.
 But you’ll owe half of the payment by December 31, 2021, and the rest by December 31, 2022.

 The payroll tax postponement excludes: